lizhieffe/Ollama-in-Google-Colab/README.md

     ollama_thread.start()
     ```

-2. Run the Ollama model of your choice.
+2. Download the Ollama model of your choice.
 For example, to use the `mistral` model, execute:

     ```bash
-    ! ollama run mistral
+    ! ollama pull mistral
     ```

-    After seeing this message `Send a message (/? for help)`, stop the execution and proceed to the next step.

-3. Now you need to start the Ollama server again by running the following code:

-    ```python
-    ollama_thread = threading.Thread(target=ollama)
-    ollama_thread.start()
-    ```

-4. Now, you can interact with Ollama by sending prompts and receiving responses.
+3. Now, you can interact with Ollama by sending prompts and receiving responses.
 Here's an example:

     ```python
     prompt = """